I Thought It Was a Bargain!

 How long should leather last?

 Let’s consider how long a sofa will last with real leather vs a bonded leather one.
-Some leather sofas are treasured for 20 years or more with proper care and maintenance, whereas a bonded leather piece may only last 2 – 4 years with proper care and gentle use, because it has a tenacity to peel or flake.
+Some leather sofas are treasured for 20 years or more with proper care and maintenance, whereas a bonded leather piece may only last 2 – 4 years with proper care and gentle use, because it has a tendency to peel or flake.

 How to take care of your leather